chiabs/tp/docs/UserGuide.md

 ### Locating patients by name: `find`

-Finds patients whose names contain any of the given keywords.
+Finds patients whose names contain any of the given keywords or has the same NRIC provided.

 Format: `find KEYWORD [MORE_KEYWORDS]`

-* The search is case-insensitive. e.g `hans` will match `Hans`
+* The search is case-insensitive. e.g `hans` will match `Hans`. e.g `s1111111a` will match `S1111111A`
 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
-* Only the name is searched.
+* Only the name and NRIC is searched.
 * Only full words will be matched e.g. `Han` will not match `Hans`
+* Only full NRICs will be matched e.g. `S11111` will not match `S1111111A`
 * Persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`

 Examples:
 * `find John` returns `john` and `John Doe`
+* `find S0000001A` returns patient with NRIC of S0000001A
 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)

 ### Deleting a patient : `delete`

-Deletes the specified patient from the address book.
+Deletes the patient specified by either index or NRIC from Hospify.

 Format: `delete INDEX`